Ropho/HASH_TABLE/README.md

 # Intro

-Tasks of this project was:
+Tasks of this project were:
 1. To study the chain method of constructing hash table
 2. To compare different hash functions
 3. To optimize the hash function using previously learnt methods